 Continue past fields of red poppies, and soon we’re in Avignon.
 You may want to arrive early so you can tour the inside of the Papal Palace, or visit Fort St. Andre across the river.
 Then get ready for a special dinner at one of Provence’s preeminent restaurants.

 Day 8: Departure

 The hardest thing about our trips is saying goodbye to a wonderful group of new friends, and a charming region of France.
 If you’ve got extra vacation time to spend in Europe, we suggest you save it for after the trip, rather than before.
 Chances are there will be others from this week’s adventure who would like some company for a weekend in Paris.

-Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 2 lunches, and 5 dinners with wine included; Transportation to get luggage (and tired riders!) to destination; Use of bike; A wine-tasting; Map and routes.
+Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 2 lunches, and 5 dinners with wine included; Transportation to get luggage (and tired riders!) to the destination; Use of a bike; A wine-tasting; Map and routes.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.